-Man, guilty of leaving his son in hot car to die, will learn his fate today
+Justin Ross Harris sentenced to life for son's hot-car death

 Taylor told jurors private details of her married life with Harris, saying they had intimacy problems and recounting Harris' struggles with pornography.

 Marital struggles aside, Taylor described Harris as a "very involved" parent who loved their son.
-In her mind, she said, the only possible explanation was that Harris "forgot" Cooper and accidentally left him in the car.
+In her mind, she said, the only possible explanation was that Harris forgot Cooper and accidentally left him in the car.